-Special daily or monthly allowances: The insured must have at least three years (one year if receiving the benefit for the first time) of coverage to receive education and training benefits and must take designated educational and training courses.
+Special daily or monthly allowances: Must have at least three years (one year if receiving the benefit for the first time) of coverage to receive education and training benefits and must take designated educational and training courses.

-Older worker benefit: Paid to workers aged 60 to 64 with more than five years of coverage whose wage was reduced by 75% from the wage paid at age 60.
+Older worker benefit: Paid to workers aged 60 to 64 with more than five years of coverage whose wage was reduced by at least 15% from the wage paid at age 60.